Tom Ridinger is a digital artist whose imaginative works defy their photographic DNA, appearing at first to be watercolors.

 1972 National Boat Show poster,

-for George Rounds at
+for George Rounds at NAEBM,

-National Association of Engine and Boat Manufacturers)
+(National Association of Engine and Boat Manufacturers)

 was one of the last projects Tom and I collaborated on.